BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 * [SpinWeightedSpheroidalHarmonics](https://blackholeperturbationtoolkit.github.io/SpinWeightedSpheroidalHarmonics): Tools for computing spin-weighted spheroidal harmonics and their associated eigenvalues.
 * [KerrGeodesics](https://blackholeperturbationtoolkit.github.io/KerrGeodesics): Tools for computing bound timelike geodesics about a Kerr black hole.
+* [Teukolsky](https://github.com/BlackHolePerturbationToolkit/Teukolsky): A set of functions for computing solutions to the Teukolsky equation for perturbations of the spacetime of a Kerr black hole.

 Current **C/C++** projects in the Toolkit include: